 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company is exposed to varying interest rates on cash and cash equivalents.
+The Company is exposed to varying interest rates on cash.
 The Company has no interest-bearing debt.